-Book Your Rooms Before July 5th, 2012.
+Book Your Rooms Before July 4th, 2013!

-I have reserved a block of rooms at the Best Western, Capitol Reef Resort.
+I have reserved a block of 10 rooms at the Best Western, Capitol Reef Resort and 10 rooms at the Rec Sands Motel.
 To book your rooms call the number below and advise them that you are with the University of Houston Group.
 The group is set up for 6 nights.
 Each pays with their own credit card.
-The rooms are being held until July 7th, 2011, so please book by July 7th.
+The rooms are being held until July 4th, 2013, so please book by July 4th.
+There is a large bicycling group coming into Torrey on August 6th, so rooms are very tight that day and I was unable to book a block of rooms at any one hotel.
+If rooms become unavailable, you may have to share for that one night (August 6th).
+Book your rooms early!!